DougBurke/sherpa-standalone-notebooks/README.md

    to access the UI API (e.g. that from sherpa.astro.ui or sherpa.ui) but with a more-Pythonic approach.

-   Last updated: January 31 2017 to use the Sherpa 4.9.0 release (which should be available within a few days of this notebook being published).
+   Last updated: March 28 2019 to use the Sherpa 4.11.0 release

  - [Fitting a PHA dataset using the object API](http://nbviewer.ipython.org/github/DougBurke/sherpa-standalone-notebooks/blob/master/Fitting%20a%20PHA%20dataset%20using%20the%20object%20API.ipynb), which provides a quick runthrough showing how to use the object API to fit a PHA data set (that is, how in include the instrument response in a fit).

-   Last updated: August 8 2017 using the recently-released Sherpa 4.9.1 release (and it is also the first Python 3.6 notebook).
+   Last updated: March 28 2019 to use the Sherpa 4.11.0 release

  - [Grouping spectra](https://nbviewer.jupyter.org/github/DougBurke/sherpa-standalone-notebooks/blob/master/grouping-spectra.ipynb), which looks
    at grouping PHA data to match plots produced by Sherpa.
 This isn't